HL7/cqf-recommendations/pages/documentation-approach-12-07-cpg-derivative-and-related-assets.md

 **Infobutton**

 Infobuttons facilitate contextually querying resources such as a library containing clinical practice guideline recommendations from within clinical information systems at the point-of-need (e.g., EHRs).
 In other words, “Infobuttons” are context-sensitive links embedded in EHR systems.
-They use information about the patient, user, clinical setting, and EHR task to anticipate clinicians' information needs and provide links to online clinical resources that may meet these information needs.” ([ref](http://www.openinfobutton.org/home))  Infobuttons provide a means for a healthcare professional to leverage a subset of the identified patient-level information to perform a facilitated search from within the patient record.
+They use information about the patient, user, clinical setting, and EHR task to anticipate clinicians' information needs and provide links to online clinical resources that may meet these information needs.”
+[Infobuttons](http://www.openinfobutton.org/home) provide a means for a healthcare professional to leverage a subset of the identified patient-level information to perform a facilitated search from within the patient record.

-([ref](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=208)).
-The Infobutton could leverage a library of CPGs along with their individual recommendations, largely using content metadata to facilitate search and retrieval.
+The [Infobutton](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=208) could leverage a library of CPGs along with their individual recommendations, largely using content metadata to facilitate search and retrieval.

-More on the standard and HL7 Infobutton product and the OpenInfoButton Project ([ref](http://www.openinfobutton.org/home)) is available elsewhere.
+More on the standard and HL7 Infobutton product and the [OpenInfoButton Project](http://www.openinfobutton.org/home) is available elsewhere.